Fourth Workshop on Intelligent Textbooks (iTextbooks)

 - Collaborative technologies: building and deploying social components of digital textbooks that enable learners to interact with not only content but other learners;

 - Content curation and enrichment: sorting through external resources on the web and finding the relevant resources to augment the textbook and provide additional information for learners.

 Demo submission: Jun 27, 2022

 Final version of accepted papers: July 01, 2022

 - All papers must be original and not simultaneously submitted to another journal or conference.

 - Accepted papers will be presented orally and included in the workshop proceedings.

-- At this point we invite full (up to 12 pages) and short (up to 6 pages) paper submissions.
+- At this point we invite full (up to 12 pages), short (up to 6 pages) and demo (up to 4 pages) paper submissions.

 - Submissions should follow the Springer format.
 See for details.

 - Submission should be made in pdf format through the EasyChair system .